darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 - To check whether a file is prettyfied or not: `npm run --silent check-md < input.md`.
 This will fail with an exception and return code `1` if the file is not prettyfied.

 > Note: the `--silent` switch sets the npm log level to silent, which is useful to hide the executed file name and concentrate on the actual output.

+### Formatting with docker

+Available features from docker:
+- To prettify a file: `docker container run -i darkriszty/prettify-md < input.md`.
+- To prettify a file and save the output: `docker container run -i darkriszty/prettify-md < input.md > output.md`.
+- To check whether a file is prettyfied or not: `docker container run -i darkriszty/prettify-md --check < input.md`.
+This will fail with an exception and return code `1` if the file is not prettyfied.

 ## Extension Settings